pism/pism/examples/ross/diagnostic/README.md

 Ross diagnostic flow model example
 =================

-This example demonstrates regional modeling of ice shelves for prescribed geometry (basic diagnostic mode).
+FIXME This example demonstrates regional modeling of ice shelves for prescribed geometry (basic diagnostic mode).

 You can modify three parameters as options in a row: